KnifeySpooney/SP3CTR/Roadmap.md

 - Implement functionality to save captured packets to PCAP files  ✅
 - Allow loading and analyzing existing PCAP files within SP3CTR's interface  ✅

-#### 📚 Enhanced Packet Detail View - 50% Complete
+#### 📚 Enhanced Packet Detail View ✅ - 100% Complete

 - Provide a dedicated panel to show more detailed, human-readable information about a selected packet  ✅
-- Include tooltips ❓ to explain common networking terms and abbreviations directly in the UI  - In Production
+- Include tooltips ❓ to explain common networking terms and abbreviations directly in the UI  ✅

-#### 🎨 UI Polish & Refinements
+#### 🎨 UI Polish & Refinements 100 % Complete

-- Introduce more intuitive icons for protocols and actions
+- Introduce more intuitive icons for protocols and actions ✅
 - Refine the layout for better readability and information hierarchy ✅
-- Glassmorphism UI - In Production
+- Glassmorphism UI - In Beta* ✅

-#### 🔍 Advanced Basic Filtering - 50 % Complete
+#### 🔍 Advanced Basic Filtering ✅ - 100 % Complete

-- Expand pre-defined filters (e.g., "Show only HTTP/S traffic", "Show only DNS traffic")
+- Expand pre-defined filters (e.g., "Show only HTTP/S traffic", "Show only DNS traffic")  ✅
 - Implement a simple text input field for filtering by IP address, port number, or protocol name  ✅

 ---